ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

-The default values of the connection pool properties can be found in the documentation of the `sql:PoolOptions` type.
+For the default values of the connection pool properties, see the documentation of the `sql:PoolOptions` type.

 ### Handling database operations